-Careful planning for Market is essential to your success.
+Careful planning is essential to your success.
 Be on time and ready to sell by the designated opening time.
-(Saturday - 8am or Sunday - 9am) The majority of your Market day sales may occur within the first hour of the Market.
+(Saturday - 8am or Sunday - 9am) The majority of your CFM day sales may occur within the first hour of the Market.
 Make a checklist!
 Examples of items to include: